The Best Authentic Tuscan Ribollita Soup Recipe

 Overhead close up of a bowl of La RIbollita Tuscan soup.

-One of my all time favorite Italian soups is, of course, minestrone.
+I love all Italian soups, like Italian wedding soup and minestrone.
 But, when I need to switch things up a bit, ribollita is a perfect alternative.

 Why This Recipe Works